 Basal dog breeds are the sixteen base dog breeds that existed to create all our other dog breeds known today.
 The breeds that we know today were created through generations of crossbreeding, outbreeding and inbreeding.
 Every dog breed we know originated from at least one of these 16 dog breeds.

-Dogs have existed for many years, and the breeds today like the breeds back then have human influence in their creation.
+Dogs have existed for many centuries, and the breeds today like the breeds back then have human influence in their creation.
 However, the records of our basal breeds are not as in-depth as today’s literature, so let us explain.
 Confusion still exists between knowing what a basal dog breed is, an ancient dog breed and how these two differ.
 Let us help to explain each term, the differences and why this information is so useful to us as owners and breeders.

 How would we define a basal dog breed?